D'Addario & Company, Inc.

 We collect and develop inferences.
 Using the other pieces of personal information collected about you, we draw inferences about you, reflecting what we believe to be your preferences, characteristics, predispositions, and attitudes.

-We use information to fulfill your orders and respond to your requests or questions.
-For example, we may contact you about your loyalty account or feedback.
+We use information to provide our services, fulfill your orders and respond to your requests or questions.
+For example, we collect your information to provide you instructions, contact you about your loyalty account, or to obtain feedback.
 We use your information to fulfill your purchases.
 We also use your information to create and administer your account.

 We use information to improve our products and services.
-We may use your information to make our website, services, and products better.
-We might use your information to customize your experience with us.
+We use your information to make our website, services, and products better.
+We use your information to customize your experience with us.

 We use information for marketing purposes.
-For example, we might provide you with information about special promotions or offers or send push notifications on our apps.
-We might also use your information to serve you ads about our products and offers.
-We might tell you about new features or services.
+For example, we might provide you with information about special promotions, contests, sweepstakes, or offers or send push notifications on our apps.
+We might also use your information to serve you ads about our products and offers and tell you about new features or services.
 These might be our own offers or products, or third-party offers or products we think you might find interesting.
 We may also use your data in order to build profiles and infer what advertising may be of interest to you.
 If you register with us, you may opt-in to receive our email newsletter.
-To learn about your choices for these communications, read the Choices section below.
+To learn about your choices for these communications, read Section 5 below.

 We use information to conduct research and analysis.
 We use information for research, statistical, and survey purposes.

 We use information to communicate with you about your account or our relationship.
 For example, we might send you emails about your loyalty account or feedback.
 We might also contact you about our policies or our website terms.
-We may also use push notifications on our apps.
+We may also use push notifications on our apps (subject to your preference selections and depending on the operating system and device you use).

 We use information for hiring purposes.
 We use information to review your job applications and contact you about employment opportunities.